 Babies are prone to rashes and other skin problems.
-Baby acne and eczema are two skin conditions that are common in babies.
-Both cause rash-like patches on the skin, and it can be tricky to tell the difference between them.
+Baby acne and eczema are two skin conditions that are common.
+Both cause skin rashes and it can be tricky to tell the difference between them.

-In this article, we outline the characteristics of baby acne and eczema and explain how to differentiate between them.
+This article outlines the characteristics of baby acne and eczema and explains how to differentiate between them.

-Baby acne, or neonatal acne, is a common skin condition that affects an estimated 20 percent of newborns.
+Baby acne, or neonatal acne, is a common skin condition that affects an estimated 2 in 10 newborns.
 It usually resolves without treatment after a few weeks or months.

-Baby acne tends to develop at around 2 weeks old, but it can appear at any point before 6 weeks.
+Baby acne tends to develop at around 2 weeks of age, but it can appear at any point before 6 weeks.
 In some cases, a baby may have acne from birth.

-Scientists are unsure as to what causes neonatal acne, but they believe that overactive oil glands and testosterone may contribute to infantile acne.
+Scientists are unsure as to what causes baby acne, but they believe that overactive oil glands, as well as testosterone and other hormones, may contribute to infantile acne.

-Eczema refers to a group of conditions that cause red, itchy, and inflamed areas of skin.
-Eczema usually develops between the ages of 6 months and 5 years, and it affects more than 30 million people in the United States.
+Eczema refers to a group of conditions that cause red and inflamed areas of the skin that sometimes may itch.
+Eczema usually develops between the ages of 6 months and 5 years.

 Types of eczema include: